pawelkaczor/ddd-leaven-akka-v2/README.md

 sbt stage
 ~~~

-### Running Sales/Reservations service
+### Running services

-For each sales-* bundle there is a corresponding run script: run-sales-{unit name}
+As there are multiply applications per service, running/monitoring the whole system is not straightforward.
+You can use run scripts (located in [run-scripts](https://github.com/pawelkaczor/ddd-leaven-akka-v2/blob/master/run-scripts) directory)
+to quickly start the system and execute sample [Reservation process](#manual-testing).
+But you'd better configure [supervisord](http://supervisord.org/)
+to include [supervisord-configs](https://github.com/pawelkaczor/ddd-leaven-akka-v2/blob/master/supervisord-configs) dir and
+manage (start/restart/stop) services using supervisorctrl tool.

-### Manual testing of Reservation process using httpie
+### Manual testing of Reservation process using httpie (#manual-testing)

 - Create reservation